 Patrick is currently working on an adaptation of Edward Albee's Who's Afraid of Virginia Woolf for Bravo Arts, WOOLF which was recently awarded the inaugural Fast Track Award from Midsumma Festival.

-In December of this year they will travel to New York City for 18-months to further their actor training, courtesy of The Marten Bequest, The Ian Potter Cultural Trust and Sam Harvey.
+They currently reside in New York City where they are undertaking professional development at Maggie Flanigan Studio, courtesy of The Marten Bequest, The Ian Potter Cultural Trust and Sam Harvey.

 "One of the most highly talented young performers in Australia.”